MacareuxDigital/ansible-c5-ma/README.md

 ## Amazon Linux?

 Amazon Linux has its own repo and setup.
 So we want you to indicate.
 If you are using Amazon Linux, type "1".
 If you're using Amazon Linux 2, type "2".
+If this is not Amazon Linux, type "no".

 ```
-  - aws_awslinux:           "2"
+  - aws_awslinux:           "1"
   - aws_repo_upgrade:       "none"